Pontiac Streamliner: 1942-1948

-The Pontiac Streamliner is a full-sized car that was produced by Pontiac from the 1942 to the 1951 model years.
+The Pontiac Streamliner is a full-sized car produced by Pontiac from the 1942 to the 1951 model years.

 Streamliners used the larger B-body and, except for the station wagons, used fastback styling.
 The 1941 Super Streamliner models with folding center armrest were known as Chieftains in 1942.
-All Pontiacs looked lower, heavier and wider.
+All Pontiacs looked lower, heavier, and wider.
 Extension caps on the front doors lengthened the forward fender lines.
 The hood extended back to the front doors, eliminating the cowl.
-The grille, bumper and hood were widened and headlamps were further apart.
+The grille, bumper, and hood were widened, and headlamps were further apart.
 Long horizontal parking lamps sat just above the vertical side grilles.
-The horseshoe shaped center grille had horizontal bars and a circular emblem in the middle of the upper main surround molding.
+The horseshoe-shaped center grille had horizontal bars and a circular emblem in the middle of the upper main surround molding.
 The word Pontiac appeared on the hood side molding of six-cylinder models, while the moldings of the eight-cylinder cars said Pontiac Eight.
 After December 15, 1941, wartime "blackout" trim was used.
 All parts previously chrome plated were finished in Duco Gun Metal Grey.